Paul Edmonds: Current Work

 Since 2003 he has focused on composing, recording and teaching.
 As a composer he has created a suite of albums which include many of his original compositions documenting his life experiences.
 These recordings include live performances and have been released on the Prince of Peace label.
-Recently he has been recording music in which he multi-tracks a range of instruments, all of which he plays himself, creating the entire soundscape in his own studio.
-The unique sound of these recordings is most well documented on his 8th album, “Nature Boy”, which features a mix of his own music and some of his favourite jazz standards.
-Some of these tracks are also documented on his website www.journeyoftheheart.co.uk with a link to SoundCloud.
+Recently he has been recording music in which he multi-tracks a range of instruments, all of which he plays himself.